REMEMBERING THE KING OF HOLLYWOOD

 He may have been referring to her unexpectedly going nude during a bedroom scene.
 Huston cut the scene but it still exists in a locked safe.

-On the next day, Gable suffered a severe coronary thrombosis and died ten days later.
+After the shooting finished Gable suffered a severe coronary thrombosis and died ten days later.
+‘The Misfits’ was the last completed film for both Marilyn and Gable.

 She died a year and half later under suspicious circumstances, allegedly of a drug overdose, but to this day, she is believed by many to have been murdered to cover up affairs with President Kennedy and Bobbie Kennedy.